-CLASS's charge is to facilitate, monitor and support the development and implementation of student learning outcomes assessment plans for UVI academic divisions and for general education.
-CALSS's long-term goal is to spearhead UVI's transformation into a 'culture of evidence' and a learner-centered institution committed to student success.
+CLASS's charge is to facilitate, monitor and support the development and implementation of student learning outcomes assessment plans for UVI academic colleges and schools and for general education.
+CLASS's long-term goal is to spearhead UVI's transformation into a 'culture of evidence' and a learner-centered institution committed to student success.